xcat2/xcat-core/docs/source/advanced/sysclone.rst

 If, at a later time, you need to make changes to the golden client (install new rpms, change config files, etc.), you can capture the changes and push them to the already cloned nodes without need to restart cloned nodes.
 This process will only transfer the deltas, so it will be much faster than the original cloning.

-**[Limitation]**: In xcat2.8.5, this feature has limitation in redhat and centos. when your delta changes related bootloader, it would encounter error.
+**[Limitation]**: In xcat2.8.5, this feature has limitation in RHEL and CentOS. when your delta changes related bootloader, it would encounter error.
 This issue will be fixed in xcat higher version.
-So up to now, in redhat and centos, this feature just update files not related bootloader.
+So up to now, in RHEL and CentOS, this feature just update files not related bootloader.

 Update delta changes please follow below steps: